Why an Open Standards Approach Is Essential in Defense and Aerospace

 Exploring SOSA, CMOSS, FACE, VICTORY, and more

 A rare event occurred early in January 2019.
 The Secretaries of the three main branches of the U.S. military — Army, Air Force, and Navy — issued a joint memorandum on the imperative for a Modular Open Systems Approach (MOSA) to weapons systems.
-The tri-services memo makes it clear that the need to rapidly share information from machine to machine requires common standards, namely
+The tri-services memo clarifies that the need to rapidly share information from machine to machine requires common standards, namely:

 - Open Mission Systems/Universal Command and Control Interface (OMS/UCI)

 - The Open Group Sensor Open Systems Architecture™ (SOSA)

 - Future Airborne Capability Environment™ (FACE)

 - Vehicular Integration for C4ISR/EW Interoperability (VICTORY)

 The memo also notes that “MOSA supporting standards should be included in all requirements, programming, and development activities for future weapon system modifications and new start development programs to the maximum extent possible.”
 While developers of defense and aerospace solutions have been leveraging open standards to improve interoperability for several years now, the memo drove home the point that these initiatives are no longer optional.
 They are vital, and they are mandatory.